wp-plugins/photo-express-for-google/readme.txt

 * Embedded video support (currently doesn't appear to be allowed by Google)
 * Add the button to Visual toolbar of Tiny editor in full screen mode
 * Work with Google to correct tag searching index issues which cause tag searches to return unexpected results.

+= 0.3.1 =
+* Fixed issue while uninstalling the plugin
+* Fixed issues when upgrading the plugin
+* Fixed filename captions
+* Added a error msg when trying to activate the plugin with a not supported PHP version

+= 0.3 =
+* Caching of Google Photo API requests has been implemented.
+It is enabled by default and can be deactivated in the settings.
+For more information about how caching works, please have a look at the "Advanced" section on the settings page.
+* SSL communication with the Google Photo API can now be enforced.
+This is enabled by default in order to improve security.
+* Fixed not displayed captions

 = 0.2 =
 * Multisite installation has been tested